 DSL is an impact technology business that helps organizations to address the some of the most pressing Environmental, Social and Governance ("ESG"), climate and sustainability issues, utilizing blockchain, machine learning and data analysis technology to lead change and increase transparency in corporate social responsibility and climate action.
 Our products and services solutions enable companies to collect, evaluate and share sustainability data through easy-to-use software.
 DSL's principal executive office is in Hong Kong where the CEO, CFO and CTO are based.
+The Hong Kong office is in a co-working shared space facility with 9 seats and the Hong Kong based employees operate under a hybrid model as they work both from the office and from home with the majority of working hours spent working from home.
 There is also an executive office in Monaco that is used by the Chairman and COO.
 DSL has subsidiaries in the United Kingdom and United States, however the subsidiary in the United States is inactive.
 DSL also outsources a component of IT development and maintenance support to engineers in Vietnam.